-Questions concerning Please contact
+Questions concerning your subscription?
+Please contact info@chartediversite.le

 By signing the Charter, organizations commit to fight against all forms of discrimination and to implement a policy in favor of equal opportunity and diversity, focused on the recognition and valorization of individual skills.